Skip to content

 (Tā hěn méi lǐmào, bǎ wǒ liǎn dōu qì lǜ le.)

-When Chinese people get angry, their face turns green instead of red.
+Why is it that we say our face turns green when we’re upset?
 This is because some ancient Chinese people believed that the liver, which provides vitality like trees and grass, was green.
-They thought that a person’s emotions were connected to their bodily organs, so if someone was angry, it would hurt their liver and show on their face.
+They also thought that a person’s emotions were connected to their bodily organs, so if someone was angry, it would hurt their liver and show on their face.

 #4 黑色 / 灰色(hēisè / huīsè) Black / Grey

-We’ve discussed the relationship between colors and facial expressions before, like red, white, and green faces, and we also use black to describe emotions.
-There are many other expressions that involve the color black.
-Let’s explore some of them.
+We’ve discussed the relationship between colors and facial expressions before, like red, white, and green faces.
+Well, we also use black to describe emotions.
+Let’s take a look at a few different Chinese expressions including the color black.

 e.g.